GerritCodeReview/git-repo/docs/repo-hooks.md

 the user.
 Although user interaction is discouraged in the common case, it can be useful when deploying automatic fixes.

+### Safe Prompts

+If the repo command that triggered the hook supports a "yes" option (e.g., `repo upload --yes`), this option is propagated to the hook's `main` function as `yes` parameter (defaulting to `False`).
+Hooks can use this to bypass interactive confirmation prompts when they can automatically fix issues.

 ### Shebang Handling

 *** note